Netflix/metaflow-ui/docs/plugin-system.md

   "name": "Hello world plugin",
   "version": "0.0.1",
   "entrypoint": "plugin.html",
   "slot": "task-details",
   "container": "collapsable"
 }
 ```

 This plugin is registered to be rendered in the task details section (path /FLOW_ID/RUN_NUMBER/STEP_NAME/TASK_ID in application).
 It subscribes to a custom event "customEvent" and is prepared to send another custom event "customEvent" on button click.
 It also subscribes for updates about task Metadata.

 ## Plugin slots

-There are two implemented plugin slots, `run-header` and `task-details`.
+There are three implemented plugin slots, `run-header`, `task-details`, and `header`.
 The desired slot must be defined in manifest.json file.

 ### run-header